mattpolzin/JSONAPI/README.md

 let nullableRelative: ToOneRelationship<Person?, NoMetadata, NoLinks>
 ```

-An resource object that does not have relationships can be described by adding the following to an `ResourceObjectDescription`:
+A `ResourceObject` that does not have relationships can be described by adding the following to a `ResourceObjectDescription`:
 ```swift
 typealias Relationships = NoRelationships
 ```